smdnipun/smdnipun/README.md

 - 🔭 I’m currently a Software Engineering Undergraduate.
 - 🌱 I’m interested in Programming, Web development and Android App Development.
 - 👀 I'm currently seeking for any opportunity that I can learn while coding.
-- ⚡ Interests: I love coding and traveling.
+- ⚡ Interests: I love coding and travelling.

 ### Connect with me: